 Peter Duesberg is a professor of Molecular and Cell Biology at the University of California, Berkeley.
 He has challenged the virus-AIDS hypothesis in various medical and scientific journals.

 Peter Duesberg: Koch is the father of “the germ theory” of disease, which is perhaps the greatest ever success story in medicine and biology.
 Therefore, it is on the mind of every medical researcher and student as a model for new careers.
-The germ theory has been the background for the discovery of many microbial pathogens and beyond—meaning efforts to blame non-microbial diseases on microbes—as in the case of AIDS now.
+The germ theory has been the background for the discovery of many microbial pathogens and beyond—meaning efforts to blame non-microbial diseases on microbes—as with AIDS now.

 SC: Koch’s postulates, his criteria for establishing whether a microbe and a disease share a causative relationship, have been cited by many in your field as being crucial to the advances of modern medicine.
 What discoveries did his criteria lead him to discover?